Who guides the Kayak trips & Carry's out our SUP Lessons?

-Our 3 hour tours include a 30 minute refreshment break where drinks and food can be purchased.
+Our 2 - 3 hour tours include around a 30 minute refreshment break where drinks and food can be purchased.
 Alternatively you can bring your own food along and have a picnic.
 Our shorter 2 hour Sundowners don’t allow time for a break – so bring along a snack.
 Arrive early or stay on to enjoy coffee & cakes or maybe an OGY1 pasty at our Boatshed cafe.

 Can we store our valuables: camera and phones etc. safely without getting them wet?

 What time should I arrive for my Tour or Session?

 Please arrive at least 15 minutes before your departure time or earlier if you want a pre-paddle bite and a drink at The Boatshed cafe – time and tide wait for no man!
 We cannot guarantee that the group will be able to wait for latecomers.
 Please be aware that Cornish roads are very busy during peak holidays, so allow extra time for your journey or if you need to inflate boards upon arrival.